Frequently Asked Questions

 With that said, you should be comfortable with the idea that students in the program range from complete beginners to students in Advanced Placement (AP) arts classes and everywhere in between.
 Some students have been practicing art for many years.
 If you haven’t had any formal art training, we invite you to look at this as an opportunity to learn from both your instructors and your peers.

 Will there be homework?

 Yes, absolutely.
 You should plan on spending the majority of your time working on homework, which includes reviewing the materials and information in the Canvas course, uploading your work and giving feedback to your peers.
-You will usually have two or more projects due each week, each with their own deadlines.
+You will usually have two or more assignments due each week, each with their own deadlines.

 Will I have time to work on outside projects such as summer AP homework, studying for SATs or family events?

 Based on past student experience and to minimize overall stress, we recommend that you do not plan on working on any outside projects, activities or studies during the program.
 Most art and design colleges and university programs consider your application portfolio as a significant factor in acceptance and the Advanced Program Online is your opportunity to focus on developing your skills and portfolio.